OpenShift Networking

 As we discussed, the Kubernetes networking model was developed to simplify Docker container networking, which had drawbacks.
 It introduced the concept of Pod and Pod networking, allowing multiple containers inside a Pod to share an IP namespace.
 They can communicate with each other on IPC or localhost.

-Nowadays, we are placing a single container into a pod, which acts as a boundary layer for any cluster parameters directly affecting the container.
-So, we run deployment against pods and not containers.
+Nowadays, we place a single container into a pod, which acts as a boundary layer for any cluster parameters directly affecting the container.
+So, we run deployment against pods rather than containers.

 In OpenShift, we can assign networking and security parameters to Pods that will affect the container inside.
 When an app is deployed on the cluster, each Pod gets an IP assigned, and each Pod could have different applications.